Carol Morsani Hall at the Straz Center

 Regularly priced tickets are $30-$125

 Tampa, Fla. — The Straz Center for the Performing Arts’ Next Generation Ballet (NGB) presents Nutcracker in Carol Morsani Hall on Saturday, Dec.
-17, at 2 and 7 p.m. and Sunday, Dec.
-18, at 1 and 6 p.m.
+19, at 2 and 7 p.m. and Sunday, Dec.
+20, at 2 p.m.

-American Ballet Theatre (ABT) principal dancers Isabella Boylston and James Whiteside and the award-winning dancers of NGB, will perform with a cast of nearly 175 dancers, gymnasts and other guest artists in this spectacular holiday extravaganza.
+New York City Ballet (NYCB) principals Sterling Hyltin and Adrian Danchig-Waring, and the award-winning dancers of NGB, will perform with a cast of nearly 175 dancers, gymnasts and other guest artists.
+Hyltin will portray the Sugar Plum Fairy and Danchig-Waring will dance the role of Cavalier.

 A stepping stone for great dance talent, NGB prepares dancers for professional employment through instruction, coaching and performance opportunities.
 The company is committed to the artistic, personal and professional development of outstanding young dancers.
-Performers in NGB have been awarded scholarship opportunities at the leading ballet schools worldwide and have received employment with ballet companies including Boston Ballet, Dutch National Ballet, Stuttgart Ballet and Hamburg Ballet.
-They have also placed first in prestigious competitions including Youth America Grand Prix, Prix de Lausanne and the World Ballet Competition.
+Performers in NGB have been awarded scholarship opportunities at the leading ballet schools worldwide including the Royal Ballet School of England and The School of American Ballet.
+Students have also received employment with ballet companies including Boston Ballet, Dutch National Ballet, Stuttgart Ballet and Hamburg Ballet and have placed first in competitions including Youth America Grand Prix, Prix de Lausanne and the World Ballet Competition.

 Pre-show activities will include family photos with Santa Claus and live caroling.

 Regularly priced tickets for the Saturday, Dec.
-17, 2 and 7 p.m. and Sunday, Dec.
-18, 1 and 6 p.m. performances of Nutcracker start at $30 and may be purchased by calling 813.229.STAR (7827) or 800.955.1045 outside Tampa Bay, in person at the Straz Center Ticket Sales Office or online at www.strazcenter.org.
+19, 2 and 7 p.m. and Sunday, Dec.
+20, 2 p.m. performances of Nutcracker are $30-$125 and may be purchased by calling 813.229.STAR (7827) or 800.955.1045 outside Tampa Bay, in person at the Straz Center Ticket Sales Office or online at www.strazcenter.org.
 For more information about the David A. Straz, Jr. Center for the Performing Arts and its upcoming events, please visit the Straz Center’s website at www.strazcenter.org.

 Events, days, dates, times, performers and prices are subject to change without notice.